juampe/cardano-docker/README.md

 We are working very hard, to bring this container.
 Our VM's are very busy too.
 Please undestand that this is an "spartan race" building process.
 * Phase 1 Build ghc 8.10.2 compatible with state-of-the-art qemu for multi architecture CI/CD
-* Phase 2 Build Cabal 3.2.0.0 free off
+* Phase 2 Build Cabal 3.2.0.0 free of OFD Locking
 * Phase 3 Bulid Cardano 1.25.1

 # Multiarch cardano docker container 🐳